 Learn the skills and participate in work placements: The East Coast International College (ECIC) CCA program is designed to provide graduates with the necessary knowledge, skills, and attitudes to deliver appropriate, timely, and respectful person-focused care to individuals.
 Our program offers a unique, blended approach to training that combines technical, employability, and essential skills.
 Placements may occur in a variety of employment settings, including the following: Home Care, Nursing Homes/Homes for the Aged, Acute Care Facilities, and other approved care settings that employ CCAs.

-The tuition fee includes textbooks, 3 sets of uniforms, mandatory certificate courses, and the CCA exam fee.
+Tuition fee includes three (3) sets of uniforms, textbooks, mandatory certificate courses, and CCA exam fee.

 Apply for a work permit in Nova Scotia